Geography of Slavery Project

 While Virginia is absent from this congressional report, the testimonies offer valuable insights into the beliefs, attitudes, misconceptions, and misdirections surrounding the mistreatment of newly freed people residing in the former Confederate states.

-The Enslaved of Charles Black Family and the Virginia Tech Campus Legacy
+The Enslaved of John, Charles, Alexander and Harvey Black Family & Virginia Tech Campus Legacy

 Andrew, Eliza and Daniel